Poetry (and novels) to be read and poetry to be performed

 5th January 2013.
 Jane read her poem "The Camel's Tale: A poem for Epiphany" at the 12th Night celebrations in Llandinam (rather belatedly, as the poem was originally written for the event in 2010 that was cancelled because of bad weather, and again in 2011...).
 The evening started in St Llonio's Church, and then moved to the Village Hall for Wassailing before going on to more dance, song and good cheer.

-Sept-Dec 2012 Jane took a time out from poetry to work on a contract as a technical author.
+Sept-Dec 2012 Jane took a time out from poetry to work as a technical author.
 (Pays the bills...)

 7th October 2012.
 Jane hosted a variation on the usual Mid Wales Poetry Open Mic event at MWAC (Mid Wales Arts Centre) in Caersws, Powys.There was a Poetry and Music afternoon in the Sculpture Hall, in aid of CUP (Conservation of Upland Powys).